gayathriuthamaraj/InDel/SETUP.md

 Once confirmed, the automated pipeline kicks in:

-1. Claims are generated
+1. Base claims are generated
-2. Fraud check runs
-3. Payout is processed via Kafka
+2. Behavioral ML checks execute (`IsolationForest` / `DBSCAN`)
+3. `auto_approved` claims publish to Kafka and execute via Razorpay
 4. Worker wallet is updated in real time

-You can verify each stage on the **Insurer Dashboard** and in the **Worker App**.

-### Bonus: Dynamic Premium Behavior

-Trigger disruptions multiple times to observe adaptive risk scoring:

-- Risk score updates after each disruption
-- Future premiums increase based on zone instability
-- This reflects the ML-driven premium adjustment model in action
+---

-### Verifying the Payout (What to Look For)
+### 11.1 Evaluating the 3-Layer Threat Engine (What to Look For)

+### 11.1 Evaluating the Threat Engine (How to Test Fraud Scenarios)

+> [!IMPORTANT]
+>The system does NOT rely on pre-seeded mock claims to demonstrate fraud tracking.
+You must actively simulate the worker behaviors to prove the AI fraud engine intercepts malicious vectors.

+**Before** triggering the disruption (Step 11), simulate these behaviors using the Worker App or Batch Simulator:

+1. **The Good Worker (Active & Insured)**: Open the Worker App, **pay the weekly premium via Razorpay**, and then take/complete an order normally. *(Use PIN: `1234` to verify the delivery).*
+   → *Outcome:* After disruption, they show as `Paid` in the Insurer Dashboard.
+The system verified their active premium status and their legitimate order routing successfully.
+2. **The Fraud Worker (Idle/Ghost)**: Log in, but sit completely idle and take **zero orders** before the disaster strikes.
+   → *Outcome:* After disruption, they are intercepted into `Manual Review` natively.
+The ML and TTL gate catch the anomaly (e.g., `NO_LIVE_WINDOW_ACTIVITY`).
+3. **The Uninsured/Offline Worker**: Log in but do NOT pay the premium (or remain completely offline).
+   → *Outcome:* Completely ignored by the pipeline.
+They do not appear in the payout stream or the manual review queue at all, proving the policy gating works.

+### 11.2 Verifying the Payout Execution

 After the pipeline runs, confirm end-to-end by checking:

-1. **Insurer Dashboard** → Claims — the auto-generated claim should show status `Paid`
+1. **Insurer Dashboard** → Claims stream — the auto-generated claim should show status `Paid` or `Manual Review`
-2. **Worker App** → Wallet / Payouts — a credit entry with a mock transaction ID (`rzp_mock_...`) will appear
+2. **Worker App** → Wallet / Payouts — the credit entry will actively appear
 3. **Backend logs** — you should see:
-   - `Razorpay client initialized (Mock Mode: true)`
+   - `Kafka consumer initiating Razorpay transfer...`
    - `Payout processed for worker...`

 To check logs: